nredko/nredko.github.io/_posts/2020-02-25-ssh-port-forwarding-vscode.md

 ## VSCode remote debugging

-It's really great feature - you can have your code on remopte server, use git repo on remote server, run debug on remote server and so on, having only windows of IDE on yuor local computer.
+It's really great feature - you can have your code on remote server, use git repo on remote server, run debug on remote server and so on, having only window of IDE on your local computer.

 First steps to configure vscode for remote development on Windows: